MichaelRooney99/homelab-status/README.md

 ```

 There's no single combined "everything at once" endpoint yet — an external consumer currently needs to hit these separately, the same way the client itself does.
 That's a deliberate scope call, not an oversight: see `16-Next-Round Functionality.md` (in the project's Obsidian vault, if you have access to it) for the reasoning on why a combined feed wasn't built speculatively.

+**Not public:** `POST /admin/incidents` and `PATCH /admin/incidents/:id` (added 08-08-2026) let an authenticated admin create and update incidents directly, without a git push.
+Gated by Cloudflare Access on the `/admin/*` path — unauthenticated requests never reach these routes at all.
+See `21-Manual Incident Authoring UI.md` for the full design.

 ---